YottaDB/YDBDoc/ProgGuide/devcycle.rst

 * Each pathname identifies an M source program to compile.
 * Qualifiers determine characteristics of the compiler output.
 * Qualifiers must appear after the command, but before the file name to be properly applied.
-* YottaDB/GT.M allows the UNIX * and ? wildcards in a file name.
+* YottaDB allows the UNIX * and ? wildcards in a file name.
 * The MUMPS command returns a status of 1 after any error in compilation.

 The * wildcard accepts any legal combination of numbers and characters including a null, in the position the wildcard holds.